rowbotham-evan/website/content/_index.md

 ### Broadly
 * I love to travel, especially to national parks/beauties.
 This past summer I went to [Yellowstone](https://unsplash.com/s/photos/yellowstone-national-park) and (my favorite) the [Grand Tetons](https://unsplash.com/s/photos/grand-tetons-national-park) .
 One of my other favorite spots was the [Cliff of Moher](https://unsplash.com/s/photos/cliffs-of-moher) in Ireland.

-* In free time, I enjoy writing and reading about philosophy/leadership.
+* In free time, I enjoy writing and reading about philosophy, leadership, and managenment.
 Lately, I have been reading about organizational leadership, the management of large scientific projects, and dealing with asymmetry.
 Funnily enough both my interest in writing and reading stem from the same desire: to empower others, so that we may produce something that transcends us.
 Thus, I have been devoting time to learning more about startups and entrepreneurship.

 * I have a couple cool hobbies here and there as well.
 I used to customize sneakers, but right now I am into fractal/geometric art.
 As for music, I am all over the place.
 Generally, I would say I have been listening to Old Spanish music and rap.
-If you're interested you can explore my [playlist](https://open.spotify.com/user/hck91rzdi7u3oxzop6kv3fa7i?si=4ebce494873144e2), recommendations as always welcomed!
+If you're interested you can explore my [playlist](https://open.spotify.com/user/hck91rzdi7u3oxzop6kv3fa7i?si=4ebce494873144e2), recommendations are always welcomed!